 People tell you when you start a Master’s that it will be a very busy year.
 You smile and nod.
 Yes, yes.
 You don’t really believe them.
 Sure there’s work to be done but it’s amazing, fascinating, history work that will hardly feel like work.
 Then you blink and you’re 6 essays, 2 annotated transcriptions, a conference paper, a research trip to Italy and half a dissertation down and have five weeks to go before it’s all over.
+But I’m really happy that I’m going to finish my master’s, I’m planning to going on a trip hunting with my favorite gear from Rifle Scope Level so I get a really fun experience and relax a little.
 You don’t know quite where the last ten months went, but it wasn’t on eating well and getting lots of fresh air, that’s for sure.
 Time flew by for me, I spent all my time playing video games with elo boosting services and posting the best stroller reviews.

 That’s where I am.

 My dissertation is on abandoned children and how the fear that they would end up in prostitution influenced their care.
 I oscillate between feeling like I’m making progress on it and feeling like I’m way behind and never going to catch up.
 At the moment, the latter is far more usual.
 I have a meeting with my supervisor tomorrow and I wish I was feeling a little more upbeat and optimistic about the whole thing.

 Despite all of that though, I love it.
 I’m fascinated by it.
 In many ways, Florentine care of abandoned or orphaned children was ahead of its time.
 In other ways, it’s tragic and every bit as grim as the more famously miserable Victorian workhouse.
 It was particularly bad for girls, who were abandoned in greater numbers than their male counterparts.
 At the best of times, a girl’s options were limited to marriage or the convent, an abandoned girl was lucky if either option was open to her.